mappingmilwaukee/MKE-bike/README.md

 Fellow pedants of all kinds, I'm sure you'll let me know which streets are missing. ;)

-Bicyclists, call 414-286-2489 to report cars in bike lanes, obstructions in bike lanes, etc.
+Bicyclists, call **Milwaukee's 311 equivalent 414-286-2489* to report cars in bike lanes, obstructions in bike lanes, etc.

 [National Bike Month: May 1 - May 31
 National Bike to Work Week: Mon.
 May 11 - Sun.
 May 17